huggingface/datasets/datasets/financial_phrasebank/README.md

 - label: a label corresponding to the class as a string: 'positive', 'negative' or 'neutral'

 ### Data Splits
+There's no train/validation/test split.

+However the dataset is available in four possible configurations depending on the percentage of agreement of annotators:

 `sentences_50agree`; Number of instances with >=50% annotator agreement: 4846
 `sentences_66agree`: Number of instances with >=66% annotator agreement: 4217